-What is a melody in music and how do I write one of my own?
+What is a melody?
+How do I write one of my own?
 If you are a singer you sing a sequence of notes of different pitches and duration in a sequence.

 If you are a pianist you play different notes on the piano one after the other using quarter notes, half notes and whole notes to make your own unique melody.
 Each melody has its own character with varying music beats, key signatures and mood.